jentery/engl391/index.md

 * Please play or watch [*Citizen Sleeper*](https://jumpovertheage.com/) for about an hour.
 * We'll identify who participates in the game of *Citizen Sleeper* and what their motives and objectives might be.

-*Please note that today is the last day to withdraw from full year and second term courses without penalty of failure.*
+*Please note that today is the last day to withdraw from full-year and second-term courses without penalty of failure.*

-Tuesday, February 28th

 *Wednesday, March 1st*